xcat2/xcat-core/xCAT-test/blackboxtest/README.md

 ### Expectations

-`expect` states what the transport must do:
+`expect` states what the transport must do, and it is a test point of its own:

 | Family | `expect` | Default |
 | --- | --- | --- |